|

 hillside of stones (stones would make the GPR signal).
 The ability to turn off the GPR would allow

-the detector to still be used there (if nothing smaller was
+the detector to still be used there (but only if no other metal-detector were

 If